lapig-ufg/qgis-fgi-plugin/README.md

 - **Feature**: Ability to customize inspection settings.
 - **Benefit**: Allows for a more tailored inspection process, fitting specific project needs and requirements.

+### User Guide

+For a more detailed understanding, including step-by-step instructions and advanced functionalities, please refer to our [QGIS Fast Grid Inspection (FGI) - User Guide](https://github.com/lapig-ufg/qgis-fgi-plugin/wiki).

 ### Reporting Issues